I am a distance learning student in the Master's degree program in Environmental Management at the Extension School. How do I get library materials?

-Distance learning does present some difficulties in that regard, but I think with some strategies, you can get ahold of what you need.
-If I mention resources below, please find links to them in Environment at a Glance.
+Distance learning does present some difficulties in that regard, but with some strategies, you can get ahold of what you need.
+Please find links to specific resources named below in Environment at a Glance.

 "Get It" describes the process of getting materials for students on campus, and for articles or book chapters - the same options apply for off-campus students: Electronic journals using e-resources and e-journals.
 For these relatively short materials (not whole books), if not available through Harvard online, they can usually be scanned and available for download from any internet connection using "Scan & Deliver," (if at Harvard) or Interlibrary Loan (if not).
-I'm not entirely sure if all of these services are available to non-degree candidates--you should check with Grossman Library if you run into trouble to see if that applies to you.
+See the Library Guide for Harvard Extension Students for more information on these services.

 Also, many public libraries (perhaps especially in the US and Canada) will borrow books on your behalf from other libraries through interlibrary loan.
 So check with your local public library.
 Many academic libraries will have arrangements that can be made, particularly but not necessarily exclusively for alumni, that will allow you to have access to or to borrow books from them, sometimes for a fee.